 A fourth Canadian first was launched just in British Columbia by Catholic Charities Justice Services (June 4, 201614): Healing Circles of Support (HCS) that forms a supportive Circle around a victim when other supports fall away.
 Time will tell how widely this initiative will be embraced.

 Other Restorative Justice initiatives that have spread worldwide include:

-- Victim Offender Mediation based on the original Elmira Case in Canada; - Family Group Conferencing/Family Group Decision Making; - Conferencing (pre- and post-sentencing, pre-release) - Restorative cautioning (Police); - Restorative Practices in schools
+- Victim Offender Mediation based on the original Elmira Case in Canada; - Family Group Conferencing/Family Group Decision Making; - Conferencing (pre- and post-sentencing, pre-release);